Lancetnik/Propan/docs/docs/en/getting_started/1_quick-start.md

 ## Basic usage

-Create an application with the following code at `serve.py`:
+To create a basic application, add the following code to a new file (e.g. `serve.py`):

 {! includes/getting_started/index/01_base.md !}

-And just run it:
+And just run this command:

 <div class="termy">
 ```console